itzzjb/Github-Actions-Beginner/README.md

 ## Running Workflows

-Here we have created a workflow that will run only when we are creating a pull request.
+Here we have created a workflow that will run only when we try to create a pull request.

 We can create a branch and make a pull request to check if the workflow is working.